Sebreiro/TwitchLiveStreamsNotifier/README.md

 `streamCacheConfig.timeBetweenNewStreams` - time in **minutes** till the stream cache expiration.
 When stream goes live, it's get cached.
 When API request returns stream with the same name and time since last request less then `timeBetweenNewStreams` - it's the same stream, and message won't be send.

 `messageSender.url` - url where message will be send

+TODO
+---
+  - Cache twitch Games and Users to reduce number of twitch API requests